 Welcoming people home since 1970

 An ecumenical group of Christians established the Open Door coffee house in 1970 as a drop-in center to build relationships of support and caring with urban young people.
-When our founders discovered there were many young men and women with nowhere to live, they turned their focus to providing overnight shelter.
-Along with shelter, our founders provided food, personal support, and encouragement for the young adult men and women who came to live with us.
+When our founders discovered there were many young people with nowhere to live, they turned their focus to providing overnight shelter.
+Along with shelter, our founders provided food, personal support, and encouragement for the young adult people who came to live with us.

 The Next Door was the first home for homeless women in Kalamazoo.
 At the Open Door and Next Door, now many years later, we continue to develop relationships with our guests, work with them on their employment and personal issues, and encourage them to stay with us long enough to gain stability.
 On average, two-thirds of our guests are able to find employment, save for future housing, and maintain their sobriety.

-For over 40 years, Open Doors has been effectively and efficiently providing affordable homes and support to create long-term solutions to the housing crisis faced by working families and individuals in our community.
+For over 50 years, Open Doors has been effectively and efficiently providing affordable homes and support to create long-term solutions to the housing crisis in our community.